| | | |

 • Reuse bones multiple times

-• There is no recipe to a homemade broth or stock
+• There is no recipe to homemade broth or stock

 Bone Selection

-Any type of bones can be used for making bone broth.
-However, the bones from wild game tend to provide a stronger more gamey flavored broth than the others listed.
+Any bones can be used for making bone broth.
+However, the bones from wild game tend to provide a stronger, more gamey-flavored broth than the others listed.

 • beef